sakbarpu/DQuAS/README.md

 In this DQuAS project, we are interested in only localizing the passage that constitute the long answer to the query.
-And we fine-tune BERT to perform binary classification task.
+And we fine-tune BERT to perform binary sentence pair classification task.

 ## Instructions for installing and running code